 Scott’s primary concern in the substitution of luminaires is the lack of knowledge geared towards the importance of quality, compliance and functionality.
 “Getting the light right for a build takes effort, so when a product is substituted, it can often affect the colour, output and mood, which will often lead to an inferior finished outcome for the end user,” Scott reiterates.
 He emphasises that there is always a reason behind his selections which will correlate to the build and capabilities of the fitting itself.
 Other considerations will include colour shift and predetermining a more sustainable/long-term product, which will be a more cost-effective, long-term solution.

 As product substitution is becoming increasingly commonplace, some bring a different perspective.
-Andrew Moss, Project Manager at Fredon, a renowned provider of engineering, construction and facilities services, believes that product substitution can sometimes provide solutions to concerns with product availability and meeting budget requirements.
+Andrew Moss, Project Manager at Fredon, one of Australia’s providers of engineering, construction and facilities services, believes that product substitution can sometimes provide solutions to concerns with product availability and meeting budget requirements.

 Andrew expresses that for him, it’s about availability, complying with the builder’s schedule and staying on budget.
 As a project manager, his top priority is the project schedule, so an alternative that costs more money but saves on time is favourable.
 “In the long run, if a schedule runs over, it will often cost us more money than the initial substitution,” he explains.